 Traumatic Brain Injuries

-A traumatic brain injury, or TBI, can often be tricky to recognize.
-Most often, people associate a brain injury with losing consciousness or memory loss.
+Traumatic Brain Injuries A traumatic brain injury, or TBI, can often be difficult to recognize.
+Most often, people suffer a brain injury by losing consciousness or memory loss.
 Although they are two of the symptoms related to TBI, they are not the only indications that something has gone awry after an accident or injury involving trauma.

 Occupationally speaking, professional athletes risk brain injury on a regular basis playing full-body contact sports such as football or boxing.
 Being in the military and sustaining combat injuries is another common source.
 Of course, everyday injuries occur, such as falling down and hitting your head or motor vehicle accidents.